temcocontrols/T3000Webview/docs/t3000/architecture/lvgl-svg/rendering.md

 - Animated images / Lottie: drawn by callbacks rather than by style properties, so they are outside the surface like the other procedural widgets (see [invariants §1.2](./invariants.md#12-procedural-widgets-are-outside-the-surface)).
-- *Known gap:* a `LV_SYMBOL_*` source is a font glyph in LVGL, so `lv_image_get_src_width/height` reports 0 and the natural path cannot apply.
+- *Known gap:* a `LV_SYMBOL_*` source is a font glyph in LVGL, so `lv_image_get_src_width/height` reports 0 and the natural path cannot apply; a symbol carries no bitmap header either.
 Those images fall back to filling the widget box.

 ## 8. Update strategy & performance